-Your smoke pipe should be assembled in such a way that the male section (crimped end) of the pipe faces down.
+Your stove pipe should be assembled in such a way that the male section (crimped end) of the pipe faces down.
 Attach each of the sections to one another with three equidistant metal screws.
+Seal the joints with furnace cement.
+The stove pipe must be fastened to the stove by at least two screws or other equivalent mechanical methods.

 The pipe must be short and straight.
 All sections installed horizontally must slope at least 1/4 inch per foot, with the upper end of the section toward the chimney.
-Any installation with a horizontal run of chimney pipe must conform to NFPA 211.
+Any installation with a horizontal run of stove pipe must conform to NFPA 211.
 You may contact NFPA (National Fire Protection Association) and request the latest edition of the NFPA Standard 211.

-To insure a good draft, the total length of the coupling pipe should never exceed 8' to 10' (2.4m to 3.04 m).
+To insure a good draft, the total length of the stove pipe should never exceed 8' to 10' (2.4m to 3.04 m).
 (Except for cases of vertical installation, cathedral-roof style where the smoke exhaust system can be much longer and connected without problem to the chimney at the ceiling of the room).